Sign up to our Newsletter

 Source: University of Miami Law School

-While the final deadline to submit your application is July 31st, it’s recommended you submit your application before the January 15th first priority deadline.
+Even though the final deadline is in July, you should submit your application before the January 15 first priority deadline.
 After this, there will be limited seats available, and you will be more likely to be rejected or waitlisted.

 If you’re sure the University of Miami Law School is the perfect fit for you, you may want to consider submitting a binding early decision application instead of a regular one.